ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ## 3.6 List Method

-1. Concept

-The concept is a brief phrase, often just a couple of words that tells the GM and other players what you do and how you act.
-When in doubt, start with a noun or phrase indicating your **occupation**, and modify it with an adjective suggesting a **distinguishing characteristic**:
+1. Choose a **concept**.
+Your **concept** is a brief phrase, often just a couple of words that tells the GM and other players what you do and how you act.
+Start with a noun or phrase indicating your **occupation keyword** or area of expertise, and modify it with an adjective suggesting a **distinguishing characteristic**, a personality trait that defines you in broad strokes:

 * haughty priestess
 * hotshot lawyer